 - a right to have your personal data updated and corrected (right of correction/rectification);

-- a right to ask us to delete your information (right to be forgotten);
+- a right to ask us to delete your personal data, although we can override this request in certain circumstances, for example in order to pay benefits (right to be forgotten);

-- a right to ask us to stop processing your information (right to restriction);
+- a right to ask us to restrict / limit the processing of your personal data in certain circumstances, for example in order to pay benefits (right to restriction);

-- a right to object to processing based on our legitimate interests or automated decision making and profiling (right to object);
+- a right to object to processing based on our legitimate interests or automated decision making and profiling, although we can override this objection in certain circumstances (right to object);

-- a right ask for a copy of your information, or have this sent to a third party (right to data portability); and
+- a right ask for a copy of the personal data held about you, or have this sent to a third party (right to data portability); and

 - a right to claim compensation for material or non-material damage caused if we breach the data protection rules (right to compensation).

-Please note, for example, where your personal data is required in order to administer the Plan or pay any benefits due to you we would not be obliged to act on a request to delete your information and may continue to process such personal data.
+Please note, there may be circumstances in which you wish to exercise these rights and we are not able or obliged to comply with your request.
+For example, where your personal data is required in order to administer the Scheme or pay any benefits due to you, we would not be obliged to act on a request to delete your personal data and may continue to process such personal data.

 How long will we keep your personal data for?